 Astonishingly, you can lay 300 eggs per year.
 But this breed lays eggs for a shorter period than most other breeds.
 Having your hen mature earlier means they cease laying eggs early.

 After their second year, Golden Sex Link chickens generally begin to slow down.
-This means that you will have to keep an eye out for baby chicks and breed them to keep your chickens laying eggs during that time when they are not fertile.
+This means you will have to keep an eye out for baby chicks and breed them to keep your chickens laying eggs when they are not fertile.

 Medical issues

 This breed is not very robust and tends to get sick easily.
-You need to keep them as comfortable as possible to avoid having a few of them die out for no apparent reason.
+You need to keep them as comfortable as possible to avoid having a few die out for no apparent reason.

 The big eggs of Golden Sex Link hens in the first few months make them prone to egg binding.
 Tumors, egg yolk peritonitis, and prolapse are all possible side effects.

-Due to inefficient breeding practices, hatchery-raised chicks are more likely to exhibit these traits.
+Due to inefficient breeding practices, hatchery-raised chicks are likelier to exhibit these traits.

 They have a short lifespan

 On average, they only live for about 4-5 years.
-This means that you need to protect your investment in them by keeping an eye on their health and getting them checked out from time to time.
+This means you need to protect your investment in them by checking their health and getting them checked out occasionally.
 Most pet chickens will not survive long, even if you keep them in a portable coop.

 Care Tips for Golden Sex Link chicken